pkaig/Rotorflight-Docs/docs/Tutorial - Setup/Servos.md

 ---

 # Servos
 Open the Servos tab and confirm that you have the correct number of servos.
-If this is not the case, please confirm you have installed the correct firmware (either 'M' motorised or servo tail) or if you are using a drone FC that your [Remapping](Remapping.md)  is correct.
+If this is not the case, please confirm you have installed the correct firmware (either 'M' motorized or servo tail) or if you are using a drone FC that your [Remapping](Remapping.md)  is correct.

 ![Servo Tab](./img/servo-1.png)